Discoid Lupus Erythematosus Medication

 Methotrexate (Rheumatrex, Trexall)

 Methotrexate reversibly inhibits dihydrofolate reductase; it limits the availability of 1-carbon fragments necessary for the synthesis of purines and the conversion of deoxyuridylate to thymidylate in the synthesis of DNA and cell reproduction.
-Methotrexate is extensively used to treat cancer, rheumatoid arthritis, and psoriasis and is employed as a steroid-sparing agent in various autoimmune conditions.
+Methotrexate is extensively used to treat cancer, rheumatoid arthritis, and psoriasis and is used as a steroid-sparing agent in various autoimmune conditions.

 Thalidomide (Thalomid)